 However, the removal of hot asphalt that is trying to adhere to the skin must be done by a medical professional.
 Since hot asphalt is heated up to 280–400°F for paving, you can expect second- and third-degree burns if the hot material gets on the skin.
 This is because the affected area is under the influence of both a heat burn and a caustic burn.

-For these reasons, it is suggested that the appropriate PPE or personal protective equipment be worn by anyone working with hot asphalt.
+appropriate PPE or personal protective equipment be worn by anyone working with hot asphalt.
 These items include chemical goggles, loose clothing with closed collars and buttoned cuffs, thermally insulated gloves with gauntlets that extend up the arm, and boots with tops at least 6 inches high.
 Also, workers should wear safety shoes and barrier creams to protect the skin.

 If you're going to repair asphalt, use our safer and easy to use permanent repair patch that is made with 95% recycled asphalt material.
 Road Soup is made specifically to bind without heat or mixing.
 You achieve a permanent bond to the surrounding asphalt without the dangers associated with hot asphalt procedures.
 Surface prep is easy; all you have to do is remove all loose material and sweep the hole clean.